MatAtBread/nodent-compiler/README.md

 nodent-compiler
 ======

 NoDent is a small module for Nodejs that implements the JavaScript ES7 keywords `async` and `await`.
 These make writing, reading and understanding asynchronous and callback methods more implicit and embedded in the language.
-It works by (optionally) transforming JavaScript when it is loaded into Node.
+It works by transforming the ES7 JavaScript keywords `await` and `async` to fully-ES5 compatible code.

 This is the core compiler implementation.
 The main documentation and details for the CLI, require hook and package options, performance and testing can be found [here](https://github.com/MatAtBread/nodent/blob/master/README.md).